 “Capacity Exceedings” shall mean the Monthly Incentive Fee that is charged to the Network User in case the Allocation exceeds the subscribed Transmission Service, in accordance with the Access Code for Transmission (ACT – attachment A) and the Regulated Tariffs.

-“Capacity Type” shall mean the nature of the Transmission Services, which is either Firm, Backhaul, Interruptible or Operational Interruptible.
+“Capacity Type” shall mean the nature of the Transmission Services, which is either Firm, Conditional, Backhaul, Interruptible or Operational Interruptible.

 “Clearing Price” shall mean the price of the lowest successful bid in an Auction, if the demand exceeds the offer at the Reserve Price.
 In all other cases, the Clearing Price shall be equal to the Reserve Price.